GetGo: Food service

 Many GetGo locations have a GetGo Kitchen, which is modeled after rival Sheetz and utilizes a touchscreen ordering method.
 Initially, GetGo Kitchen locations were a carryover from Cross Roads, as some of their locations had Yum!
-Brands express concepts with Taco Bell and Pizza Hut Express locations and their kitchens were simply utilized for GetGo's own propertarity food service concept.
+Brands express concepts with Taco Bell and Pizza Hut Express locations and their kitchens were simply utilized for GetGo's own proprietary food service concept.
 Due to size limitations, GetGo Kitchen locations were not installed at GetGo locations located outside main Giant Eagle locations.
-Since 2011, emphasis has been placed on GetGo Kitchen sites and their food has rivaled that of Sheetz, with all newly-built locations since 2011 having a GetGo Kitchen.
+Since 2011, emphasis has been placed on GetGo Kitchen sites and their food has rivaled that of Sheetz, with all newly built locations since 2011 having a GetGo Kitchen.
 All of the former Ricker's locations also had a GetGo Kitchen open up to replace Ricker's own food offerings, and Giant Eagle's only Giant Eagle Express location in Harmar Township have a GetGo Kitchen alongside GetGo fuel.